 - Phone: 734-326-2800

 Own the night as you own the rink among family and friends.
-If you’re not interested in skating, check out the Zumba classes.
+If you’re not interested in skating.
 Don’t forget to rest your feet and take a break and satisfy your appetite at the snack bar.
 Note: this spot will be closed for renovations through early July.

 - Address: 8611 Ronda Drive, Canton

 Roll out into skate paradise at the Skatin Station.
-Take advantage of the special events held such as “Rollers and Strollers Skate” and “Friday Night Live Skate” as your family skates until you start to feel your legs ache.
+Take advantage of the special events held such as “Rollers and Strollers Skate” as your family skates until you start to feel your legs ache.

 - Address: 29100 Hayes, Roseville